Commercial Real Estate Loan Calculator

 Cap Rate

-Cap rate is NOI divided by property value — the yield the property generates before financing costs.
+Cap rate is NOI divided by property value—the yield before financing costs.
+Lenders use cap rates to benchmark value independently.

-Lenders use cap rates to benchmark value independently of what you paid.
-A property that pencils at a 5% cap in a 7.5% rate environment has negative leverage, meaning the financing costs more than the property earns.
+A property at 5% cap in a 7.5% rate environment has negative leverage; financing costs exceed earnings.

 Frequently Asked Questions